whisthq/whist/frontend/client-applications/README.md

 - `environment.js` exports environment-specific variables used while the application is running
 - `paths.js` exports relevant OS-dependent paths

-In the electron app itself, these variables are re-exported by the files in `src/config`.
+In the Electron app itself, these variables are re-exported by the files in `src/config`.

 ## Packaging